pikasTech/PikaPython/README.md

 # 1. Abstract

-pikapython is an ultra-lightweight Python engine with zero dependencies and zero-configuration, that can run with 4KB of RAM and 32KB of flash (such as STM32G030C8 and STM32F103C8).
+PikaPython is an ultra-lightweight Python engine with zero dependencies and zero-configuration, that can run with 4KB of RAM and 32KB of flash (such as STM32G030C8 and STM32F103C8).

+PikaPython also known as PikaScript and PikaPy.

 <img src="https://user-images.githubusercontent.com/88232613/147799704-d79345da-a2b9-4593-b1eb-ff9de127429a.png" width="500"/>